ericweissman/backend_mod_1_prework/README.md

 # Backend Mod 1 Pre-work Repository

 This repository will walk you through the Mod 1 Pre-work for the Backend program at Turing.
+A

 Each day has a folder containing a `README.md` file with instructions for the section, exercises, and questions.
 Please complete all the exercises and questions, as well as lessons listed in the section's README.